The story so far: the tech community in Vernon

 As I look at Vernon’s entrepreneurial history, the culture of the city, and the attitude of the people who move here, it’s clear we need to forge a different path.

-One local company, Immersive Technologies, built the first 360˚ full digital camera system (the driving technology behind Google street view).
+- Immersive Technologies, built the first 360˚ full digital camera system (the driving technology behind Google street view).
 This technology came about by tinkering, experimenting, and building.
+In 2016, they were acquired for $100 million dollars.

 Based on this history, there are two ways the community can encourage a tech culture and economy: